Store temporary data

 You can call the following methods within JavaScript queries.

-state.setValue(value: any)
+variable.setValue(value: any)

-Sets state.value
+Sets variableName.value

 to the value passed in as an argument.
 Returns a void Promise.